matthewNewm/matthewNewm/_pages/about.md

 I am Matthew Newman, a musician and sound engineer with a passion for creating extraordinary audio experiences.
 I thrive on exploring the latest technology to push the boundaries of creativity and innovation.
 My diverse skill set includes podcasting, logo design, photography, video production, and animation.
 Through my work, I aim to blend artistry with technical expertise to deliver impactful results.

-I believe in the power of storytelling to inspire, connect, and transform lives.
-Through my work in ministry through creative arts, I strive to create meaningful experiences that resonate with audiences on a deep level.
+I believe storytelling has the power to inspire, connect, and transform lives.
+Through my work in ministry through the creative arts, I strive to create meaningful experiences that resonate with audiences on a deep level.
 I embrace collaboration, innovation, and authenticity as essential ingredients for fostering creativity and making a positive impact in the world.

 **I am guided by several core beliefs:**